 There are so many spots within East Van to check out that we had to make it our final option.

 Starting at Main St, go check out the great clothing stores like 8th and Main and The Main Exchange and specialty stores like The Soap Dispensary.
 If you’re into board games, Strategies is the place to go!
 The food scene is also incredible – spots like The Acorn, Burdock & Co., and Tocador are serving up some really unique bites.

 Head over to Commercial Drive for more unique sights and bites.
-Some of the most incredible and diverse places to eat are here such as Via Tevere, Downlow Chicken Shack, Kishimoto, Livia and The Lunch Lady.
-When restrictions change, Cafe Deux Soleil is a must visit for poetry slams, open mics and more!
-Just walking down Commercial gives such a different energy from so many places in Vancouver, it’s definitely worth a visit.
+Some of the most incredible and diverse places to eat are here, such as Via Tevere, Downlow Chicken Shack, Kishimoto, Livia and The Lunch Lady.
+Cafe Deux Soleil is a must-visit for poetry slams, open mics, and more when restrictions change!
+Walking down Commercial gives such a different energy from so many places in Vancouver; it’s definitely worth a visit.

 We are so lucky to call this city our home.
-So many amazing neighborhoods and cities are accessible by a short bus ride, and we truly have it all.
-The beaches, the mountains, the forests – pretty much anything you want is here and it’s beautiful!
-These are just some of the amazing places in the Lower Mainland, but White Rock, Coquitlam, Port Moody and more all have great things to offer.
+So many excellent neighbourhoods and towns are accessible by a short bus ride, and we truly have it all.
+The beaches, the mountains, the forests – pretty much anything you want is here, and it’s beautiful!
+These are just some of the fantastic places in the Lower Mainland, but White Rock, Coquitlam, Port Moody, and more have great things to offer.
 Make the most of your time here and explore!